 Rumor is in training with the goal that she will become a trusted companion of a person who is blind or visually impaired.

 Adult Book Club meets on the third Thursday of the month.
 All are welcome.
-If you’d like to join us on August 17th, let me know so I can get you a copy of “Golden Son”, which is our August selection.
+If you’d like to join us on April 18th, let me know so I can get you a copy of our selection.

 Please remember the drop box is to be used only if the library is not open.
 We only check it first thing when we open and it is not rechecked again until the next time we open.
 Your book could sit in the box and not be checked in on time.
 If we are open, please return it inside so that a fine does not accumulate.
 Also, remember DVDs, audio books, and books borrowed from other libraries may not be put in the drop box — they must all be returned inside and are subject to a fine if deposited in the box.
 Also, do not leave anything between the doors.

 DROP BOX WILL BE LOCKED OUT OVER ALL HOLIDAYS —